 Any time bonsai people get together, in addition to learning, there's always fun.
 This is one of those stories.
 The 2010 Bonsai Societies of Florida meet was held in Orlando, Florida.
 (Because the state of Florida is so long, this is the most central location for everyone.)

-Although there are registration fees, it can sometimes be difficult to meet all the expenses of hotel, speakers, plant material and supplies.
+Although there are registration fees, it can sometimes be difficult for the clubs then to meet all the expenses of hotel, speakers, plant material and supplies.

-One of the ways societies help meet these expenses is to ask for bonsai related donations and put them up for raffle drawings.
+One of the ways societies help meet these expenses is to ask for bonsai related donations and then put them up for raffle drawings.
 Items such as trees, tools, books, bonsai pots and sometimes artwork provide additional income for the event.

 Tables are often set up near the registration area, donations are placed with coffee cans next to them.
-You buy your tickets, place them by the item of your choice and hope for the best.
+You buy your tickets, place in the can by the item of your choice and hope for the best.

 When this buttonwood bonsai arrived for the raffle, it received a lot of attention.

 A big discussion ensued.
 Everyone knew what they were going to do with it, when they took it home!